The Discretionary Paradox: A Forensic Audit of Runway Selection

 Exhibit 2.2: Cross-verification of 23kt gusts.

-Exhibit 2.3: WebTrak record of Runway 05 arrivals despite optimal Runway 33 headwind.
+Exhibit 2.3: WebTrak record of Runway 05 arrivals despite safer Runway 33 wind alignment.

 Forensic Log 03: Jan 15 — Localized Atmospheric Bias